A Local’s Guide to the Best Toronto Gardens

 The Toronto Music Gardens are located at the Toronto waterfront, close to the ferry terminal for Toronto Island and downtown Toronto.
 You’ll get great views of both Lake Ontario and the CN Tower while exploring the gardens.

 Designed by cellist Yo-Yo Ma, the gardens were inspired by Bach’s First Suite.
-In the summer, you can catch live music here on most Thursdays and Sundays.
+In the summer, I’ll come here to listen to live music in the park, or meet up with some friends for a waterfront stroll.

 Address: 30 Centre Island Park, Toronto, ON

-One of my favourite hidden spots is Franklin’s Children’s Garden on Centre Island.
-It’s designed just for kids, with themes based on the “Franklin the Turtle” stories.
-There are adorable, child-sized sculptures of Franklin and his friends, plus lots of fun areas for kids to explore, like following the serpentine path, playing in a wooden playhouse, or even listening to stories at the amphitheatre.
+If you are visiting Toronto with kids, Franklin’s Children’s Garden on Centre Island is designed just for kids, with themes based on the “Franklin the Turtle” stories.
+There are adorable, child-sized sculptures of Franklin and his friends, plus fun areas to explore, like the serpentine path, the wooden playhouse, and listening to stories at the amphitheatre.

-Other activities on the islands include riding the ferry, renting bikes or kayaks, strolling along the boardwalk, or relaxing at some of Toronto’s best beaches.
+Other activities on the islands include riding the ferry, renting bikes or kayaks, strolling along the boardwalk, or relaxing at one of the four beaches located on the Islands.

-Of course there are lots of other excellent things to do on the islands, including riding the ferry, renting a bike or kayak, or walking along the boardwalk.
-With so much to do, it’s easy to spend the whole day here.
+Of course there are lots of other excellent things to do on the islands, including enjoying a picnic, renting a bike or kayak, or walking along the boardwalk.
+It is an annual summer tradition for our family to spend a day on the Toronto Islands!

 Address: 755 Lawrence Ave E, North York, ON